Students from Lake Washington High School (LWHS) competed against 10 other high schools in the annual Washington State Ethics Bowl.

 Purpose of a Capital Projects Levy

-A capital projects levy provides funding for items that require a larger sum to acquire, improve, or maintain a capital asset, such as a school building or a technology solution.
+A capital projects levy provides funding for items that require a larger sum to acquire, improve or maintain a school building or a technology solution.

-The increasing dependence on technology, including the use of over 21,000 student computers, requires increasing amounts of infrastructure, support and staff expertise.
-Support for 26,000 student users and 3,300 staff users keeps students learning, staff productive and running the business of the district.
+Increasing dependence on technology, including the use of more than 21,000 student computers, requires increasing amounts of infrastructure, support and staff expertise.
+Technology support for 29,500 students and 3,300 staff helps keep the district running.

 Capital projects also ensure that buildings and sites are kept up over time.
 Major systems like roofs, hot water systems, lighting, and flooring are replaced or upgraded on a life cycle basis.
 Physical education and athletic facilities can be renovated to ensure safety.
 Health and safety upgrades to buildings can be installed.

 During phases 1 and 2 of the district’s modernization program, a total of 21 aging school buildings were replaced and/or renovated.
 There is less need for facilities capital projects as fewer buildings in our district are old enough to reach the end of the life cycles of major systems.
 However, capital projects are still needed to ensure that major building and site systems are replaced when at the end of their useful life or that upgrades are made for educational or health and safety reasons.

 - Replaces the previous levy, which expires at the end of 2018, with no tax rate increase.
 This levy is on a four-year replacement cycle.